atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 ]);
 ```

 Note that it in essence still behaves the same as it does today.
 The keyframes call site is erased and merged into the style rule.
-I had some an idea for keyframes to build its own style rule declaration (below) but it broke down when wanting to define animation in pseudo elements/classes.
+I had an idea for keyframes to build its own style rule (example below) but it broke down when wanting to define animation in pseudo elements/classes so I dropped it for now.

 ```jsx
 import { css, keyframes } from '@compiled/react';